 Jouni Nissinen, President of the European Environmental Bureau, said that the textile industry has long been a “problematic waste stream” and that progress to tackle the excessive amounts of waste is “long overdue”.
 Nissinen said it was key to go “beyond recycling”.

-Initial findings from a forthcoming European Environment Agency report into the EU’s textiles’ footprint – set for release this autumn – show that the sector is Europe’s fourth largest consumer of primary raw materials, with 1.3 tonnes per capita per year, accounting for the second largest amount of land use and the fifth largest water user.
+As reported in ENDS Europe on 8 May, initial findings from a forthcoming European Environment Agency report into the EU’s textiles’ footprint – set for release this autumn – show that the sector is Europe’s fourth largest consumer of primary raw materials, with 1.3 tonnes per capita per year, accounting for the second largest amount of land use and the fifth largest water user.

 But with textile value and supply chains spanning continents, global action to rein in the industry’s waste and pollution will be essential.
 Nissinen described the “‘take, make, dispose, repeat’ textiles industry as completely counter to the commitments made by 193 governments to responsible consumption & production through the Sustainable Development Goals” – the world’s ‘crisis plan’ to protect the planet and end poverty.